Simple loop actions

 Completed

-The Loop action is used primarily when a predetermined number of repetitions is required.
+Use the Loop action when you need a predetermined number of repetitions.
 Another common use of simple loops is tasks where the loop index is important to the task itself.
 Let’s examine both cases with an example.

 Consider the following flow: an Excel file contains employees’ names and email addresses.
-From those email addresses, employees send their business expenses - these email messages will be retrieved, and each employee’s expenses are added to their respective row in the Excel file.
+From those email addresses, employees send their business expenses - these email messages are retrieved, and each employee’s expenses are added to their respective row in the Excel file.

-First, we open the Excel report and determine the range of the data:
+First, open the Excel report and determine the range of the data:

-When you select Excel, you need to specify the file or select a blank file as shown below.
+When you select Excel, you need to specify the file or select a blank file as shown in the following image.

-You need to select the Action under Excel call Get first free column/row from Excel workbook.
-This produces variables that can be used in the Loop.
+Select the action under Excel called Get first free column/row from Excel workbook.
+This action produces variables that you can use in the Loop.

 Each of the rows, from 2 until the last populated row, contains the information of an employee (row 1 isn't included, because it contains headers).
-We have to both read and write to these rows, so an index variable has to be used.
-Therefore, we choose to use a loop action:
+You need to both read and write to these rows, so you must use an index variable.
+Therefore, choose to use a loop action:

 Screenshot of the Loop action properties.